yelenagotraining/TestAutomationStrategy/README.md

 ### Baseline Testing Principles

 1. Testing Shows Presence of Defects and Not Their Absence
   * Just because we have found no evidence of aliens, does not mean they don't exist
   * We will never be abile to prove there are not bugs AT ALL

 2. Exhaustive Testing is impossible
   * Risk Analysis
   * Equivalence Partitioning
   * Voundary Value Analysis

 3. Early Testing Saves Time and Money
   * Get involved during requirements refinement proccess
-  * Do static testing - testing requirements before the become code
+  * Do static testing - testing requirements before they become code
   * If a mistake is made during requirements process, it gets coded into the code
   * Be Proactive!

 4. Defects Cluster Together
   * Prioratize your work:
    1. New Feature
    2. Area of the software that historically produces the most defects
    3. Test the rest in yhour spare time

 5. Beware of Pesticide Paradigm
   Running Same tests over and over again may become ineffective after a while.
   - Review and change existing tests and test data
   - Create new tests

 6. Test is context dependent
   * External Stakeholder Interests
   * Domain
   * Laws and Standards

 7. Absence-of-Errors is a fallacy
   * Even if there are no bugs, it does not mean there are not errors
   * If what we built functions, but it's not what user wanted, there are errors